pldn/LDWizard-old/README.md

 Stimulus: The user removes the cleaning function for a column .<br>
 Response: The old datatype is removed in the ETL-configuration and the datatype `xsd:string` is stored in the ETL-configuration.

-#### Setting term for column as IRI.

-Stimulus: The user marks the column as IRI.<br>
-Response: The IRI configuration is stored in the ETL-configuration.

-Stimulus: The user does mark the column as IRI.<br>
-Response: do nothing.

-Stimulus: The user removes the mark as IRI from the column.<br>
-Response: The IRI configuration is removed from the ETL-configuration.

 #### Cleaning values in a column

 Stimulus: The user sets a cleaning function for a column.<br>